krieselreihe/website/CONTRIBUTING.md

 yarn test
 ```

-and to lint all the code:
+To lint all the code:

 ```shell script
 yarn lint